RicoSuter/Namotion.Reflection/README.md

 }
 ```

-Now, we can load the `TypeWithContext` instance for the first method parameter and display the nullability of the types:
+To reflect on the first parameter's nullability, we can load a `TypeWithContext` instance and display the nullability of the parameter's types:

 ```csharp
 var method = typeof(TestClass).GetMethod(nameof(TestClass.Process));